Mark D. Baute Trial Practice and Case Summaries

 Nicollette Sheridan v.
 Touchstone Television:

-Four week jury trial involving labor and employment and contract claims for a retaliatory firing orchestrated by Marc Cherry, with Touchstone approval, of the actress, Nicollette Sheridan from the TV show Desperate Housewives.
-Multiple executives including the former heads of ABC Network and ABC Studios came to court to testify that the decision to not renew Ms. Sheridan’s contract was made before Marc Cherry hit Ms. Sheridan in the head.
+Mr. Baute was plaintiff’s counsel in a four week jury trial involving labor and employment and contract claims for a retaliatory firing orchestrated by Marc Cherry, with Touchstone approval, of the actress, Nicollette Sheridan, from the TV show Desperate Housewives.
+Multiple executives including the President of ABC Network testified that the decision to not renew Ms. Sheridan’s contract was made before Marc Cherry hit Ms. Sheridan.
 Eight jurors rejected Touchstone’s defense and voted for Ms. Sheridan’s version of events.
 Hung jury, on an 8 to 4 vote for the plaintiff.
-The case is now on appeal, to be retried in 2016.
-(Opposing counsel, Mitchell, Silberberg & Knupp)
+The case is now on appeal.
+(Opposing counsel: Mitchell Silberberg & Knupp LLP)

 Neuberger v.
 Eber International, Inc:

-Direct stockholder/breach of fiduciary duty claims by minority stockholder against the Board and controlling majority stockholder.
-The twelve week bench trial resulted in a lengthy opinion and monetary award for Karen Neuberger on two of the three liability claims against the Board and the controlling stockholder, Leonard Eber.
-(Opposing counsel: Seyfarth Shaw and Epstein Becker).
+Plaintiff’s counsel in a direct stockholder/breach of fiduciary duty case by a minority stockholder against the company and the controlling majority stockholder.
+The six week bench trial resulted in a lengthy opinion and monetary award for Karen Neuberger on two of the three liability claims against the company and the controlling stockholder, Leonard Eber.
+(Opposing counsel: Epstein Becker & Green, P.C. and Seyfarth Shaw LLP)

 Raymond Weil, Inc. v.
 Charlize Theron: